rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 We implement these jumps using a 2x1 matrix `nu` of Integers, such that the jumps on each discrete component of `xd` is given by `nu * xd`.
 Hence, we have `nu = reshape([[2];[-2]],2,1)`.

 !!! note "Implementing jumps"
     There are two ways to implement jumps.
-The first one is to provide a transition matrix `nu` to the solver but this will only implement jumps on the discrete variable `xd` and leaves `xc` unafected.
+The first one is to provide a transition matrix `nu` to the solver but this will only implement jumps on the discrete variable `xd` and leaves `xc` unaffected.
 The more general way is to implement a function `Delta!(xc, xd, t::Float64, parms, ind_reaction::Int64)` in which you write the jump.
 See `examples/pdmp_example_eva.jl` for an example.